quixio/quix-docs/docs/platform/tutorials/telemetry-data/telemetry-data.md

 Follow these steps to deploy the QR Settings Share.

-1. Navigate to the Samples and locate "QR Settings Share"
+1. Navigate to the code samples and locate "QR Settings Share"

 2. Click "Setup & deploy"